cogini/mix_systemd/README.md

 Set `exec_start_wrap` to the name of the script, e.g.
 `deploy-runtime-environment-wrap` from `mix_deploy`.

-In Elixir 1.9+ releases you can use `env.sh`, but this runs earlier with elevated permissions, so a wrapper script may still be useful.
+In Elixir 1.9+ releases you can use `env.sh` to do similar things, but the `exec_start_wrap` script runs earlier, potentially with elevated permissions, so it may still be useful.

 #### Runtime environment service

-You can run your own separate service to configure the runtime environment before the app runs.
+You can run your own separate `systemd` service to configure the runtime environment before the app runs.
 Set `runtime_environment_service_script` to a script such as `deploy-runtime-environment-file` from `mix_deploy`.
 This library will create a `#{service_name}-runtime-environment.service` unit and make it a systemd runtime dependency of the app.

 ### Runtime dependencies

 Systemd starts units in parallel when possible.
 To enforce ordering, set `unit_after_targets` to the names of systemd units that this unit depends on.
-For example, if this unit should run after cloud-init to get [runtime network information](https://cloudinit.readthedocs.io/en/latest/topics/network-config.html#network-configuration-outputs),
+For example, if this unit should run after `cloud-init` to get [runtime network information](https://cloudinit.readthedocs.io/en/latest/topics/network-config.html#network-configuration-outputs),
 set: